amandeepmittal/amanhimself.dev/tutorials/posts/2020-07-06-theme-toggling-react-app-with-chakra-ui.md

 The `useColorMode` hook in the React app is going to change the color mode.

 The `Box` component renders an equivalent of the `div` element.
-It can be used to create responsive layouts as well as use styles to pass them through props.
+It can be used to create responsive layouts as well as use styles to pass them as props.
 Inside the `ThemeToggler` component, the `Box` component is used to pass on style props.

 The style props in the Chakra UI component library provide many shorthand variants which do add a little bit of a learning curve (_but which component library doesn't_).

-To find the complete reference to Style Props, please refer to the official documentation [here](https://chakra-ui.com/style-props#style-props-reference) but the common ones you are going to see in this post are
+To find the complete reference to Style Props, please refer to the official documentation [here](https://chakra-ui.com/style-props#style-props-reference). some of the common ones you are going to use:

 - `m` for margin
 - `mt` for marginTop